ketsupAsura/Code-Mine-Digger/README.md

 ``````
 Code Mine Digger/
 │
+├── data/
+│     -> (contain the data for the leaderboard)
+│     -> (files are automatically added as the game start to recieve the data from the game)
+│     -> (the data is used by the ranking library to create the leaderboard)
+│
 ├── include/
 │   ├── assets.h      (ASCII Designs interface)
 │   └── rankings.h    (Leaderboard && Sorting interface)